Opie and Anthony: Stern feud, XFL show, and syndication

 In February 2001, Hughes and Cumia began to host XFL Gameday, the pre-game show for Vince McMahon's startup American football league, the XFL, produced by NBC and aired in New York City.
-The show, taped weekly at the WWF restaurant in Times Square, featured analysis by sportscaster Bruce Beck and football coach Rusty Tillman and risque content; one such segment featured Hughes and Cumia as chefs inserting a cucumber in between two melons.
+The show, taped weekly at WWF New York in Times Square, featured analysis by sportscaster Bruce Beck and football coach Rusty Tillman and risque content; one such segment featured Hughes and Cumia as chefs inserting a cucumber in between two melons.
 The show was cancelled after four weeks; McMahon stated that he had no creative control, adding: "I heard it was horrible.
 Had I seen it, I would have shut it down."

-By mid-2001, Opie and Anthony ranked first place in New York City in the 18-plus demographic.
-Among their success came the announcement in June 2001, following what Hughes described as a "tug of war" period of discussions with Infinity and competing radio network Greater Media, that he and Cumia had renewed their contracts with Infinity to continue on WNEW.
-Broadcasting & Cable reported the pair were paid a total of $30 million for three years.
-As part of their new deal, Infinity agreed to have the show nationally syndicated via Westwood One to as many as 22 of its stations.
+By mid-2001, Opie and Anthony ranked first place in New York City in the 18-plus demographic in afternoons and number two overall.
+Among their success came the announcement in June 2001, following what Hughes described as a "tug of war" period of discussions with Infinity and competing radio network Greater Media, the hosts renewed their contracts with Infinity to continue on WNEW.
+The media reported the pair were paid a total of $30 million for three years.
+As part of their deal, Infinity agreed to have the show nationally syndicated via Westwood One to as many as 22 of its stations.
 By the end of July 2001, the show was broadcast to nine cities, and returned to Boston in August on WBCN, a long time rival of their former station WAAF.
 By mid-August 2002, the number of affiliates had risen to 17.
 Infinity took the show and the afternoon drive team of Don & Mike from WJFK-FM in Washington, D.C., off the air for two days in May 2002 following comments from both shows about their feud.